 Using Gray code for rotary encoders

-Gray code is well known and widely used in angular movement systems where angular positions has to be known.
+Gray code is well known and widely used in angular movement systems where angular positions have to be known.
 Gray code encoder can be constructed pretty easily by masked wheel where tracks are read with photocells.

-2. > The image bellow shows a 5-bit rotation encoder,
+1. > The image bellow shows a 5-bit rotation encoder,

 > using a Gray-code pattern